-If you’re 65 or older in Georgia, you’ll find very low-cost fishing options: an annual license is about $7, and lifetime Sportsman’s licenses are available — free if you were born before June 30, 1952, or $70 if born after that date.
-You’ll need three months’ residency and ID to apply online at GoOutdoorsGeorgia or in person, and you can order a durable $10 plastic card.
+If you’re 65 or older in Georgia, you’ll find very low-cost fishing options: an annual license is about $4, and lifetime Sportsman’s licenses are available, free if you were born before July 1, 1952, or $70 if born after that date.
+You’ll need three months’ residency and ID to apply online at GoOutdoorsGeorgia or in person.
+You can order a durable $6 plastic card.
 Keep going to see application steps, programs, and savings tips.

 The Benefits of Fishing for Seniors

-You’ll also find social advantages—shared trips, community programs, and accessible outings connect you with peers, reducing isolation and reinforcing belonging.
+You’ll also find social advantages.
+Shared trips, community programs, and accessible outings connect you with peers.
+They reduce isolation and reinforce belonging.

-Organized, senior-friendly fishing events make it easy to enjoy the outdoors safely, with accommodations that match your pace and needs.
+Organized, senior-friendly fishing events make it easy to enjoy the outdoors safely.
+They have accommodations that match your pace and needs.

 Senior Fishing License Rates and Eligibility